Making books accessible

 How We Work | It is actually quite simple.

-We collect used books in good quality, or gifts of new books in English and French for all ages.
-We receive the books by approaching schools in the Netherlands, the United Kingdom and other European countries.
+We collect used books in good condition, or new books in English and French for all ages.
+We receive these books by approaching schools in the Netherlands, the United Kingdom and other European countries.

 World Book Day